 The reason behind this power difference primarily is the battery technology used.
-Sonicare have for a long time been using the more desirable lithium-ion batteries whereas Oral-B have only just begun using lithium and although improved from older standards have not quite perfected it yet like Philips.
+Sonicare have for a long time been using the more desirable lithium-ion batteries whereas Oral-B have used nickel-metal hydride batteries.
+The latter being an older and cheaper battery that can suffer from a memory effect.

 Some extra life is achieved by Sonicare I believe via the quieter and possibly more efficient motor as well as the automatic power off feature, something Oral-B does not have.

 This is one of the most difficult categories to pick a winner for and both Sonicare and Oral-B are innovative in their own right.

 Oral-B was the first to introduce Bluetooth to the toothbrush and their implementation of the pressure sensor is more user friendly.

 Oral-B does appear most innovative as its flagship iO has artificial intelligence.

 This is very cutting edge and does work.
 However, Sonicare toothbrushes offer a similar thing, with less prominent marketing and actually, in my opinion, is implemented better from a user perspective.

 Sonicare have too introduced BrushSync technology which Oral-B have yet to match.